Board of Directors

 Harry Lucas, Jr.

 Harry Lucas, Jr., entered the University of Texas at Austin in 1951, studied under Professor R. L. Moore for two years, and returned to Beaumont where he graduated from Lamar University in 1955.
 He taught mathematics at Lamar University for four years.
-He returned to Beaumont after his father’s death to become more involved in the family business of Gulf Coast oil and gas leases, wildcat drilling deals, and royalty investments.
-In 1969, he founded The Educational Advancement Foundation as a vehicle for R. L. Moore type (Inquiry-Based Learning), educational reform, and currently supports related projects.
+After his father’s death he became more involved in the family business of Gulf Coast oil and gas leases, wildcat drilling deals, and royalty investments.
+In 1969, he founded The Educational Advancement Foundation as a vehicle for Inquiry-Based Learning and educational reform, and currently supports related projects.
 Involved in several civil and charitable causes, he was inducted into the Hall of Honor of the University of Texas at Austin College of Natural Sciences in 2001.

-Tina Straley, Former Executive Director of the Mathematical Association of America (2000-2011).
+Tina Straley, Executive Director of the Mathematical Association of America from 2000 to 2011.
 After receiving her Ph.D. in mathematics from Auburn University, Straley joined the mathematics department at Kennesaw Junior College (now Kennesaw State University) where she became Chair of the Department of Mathematics and then Associate Vice President for Scholarship and Graduate Studies.
 During her tenure at Kennesaw, Straley spent two years at the National Science Foundation as Program Officer for Mathematics and Coordinator of Teacher Preparation in its Division of Undergraduate Education.

-His mathematical research is in Geometry and Topology and is best known for the Jaco-Shalen-Johannson (JSJ) Decomposition Theorem, work on normal surfaces, and the discovery of efficient triangulations.
+Bus Jaco’s mathematical research is in geometry and topology and is best known for the Jaco-Shalen-Johannson (JSJ) Decomposition Theorem, work on normal surfaces, and the discovery of efficient triangulations.
 He served as Executive Director of the American Mathematical Society (AMS) from 1988 to 1995 and has been recognized as a Fellow of the AMS and a Fellow of the American Association for the Advancement of Science.
 Recently he has been actively engaged in undergraduate mathematics education reform.